When Will My Baby Go Home

 Whether your baby arrived a few weeks or a few months early, your little one needs at least that much time to grow and develop into a baby ready to go home, so keep your due date in mind.

 Your baby will be discharged when he/she reaches all of these goals:

 - Breathes well without extra oxygen, or with only a small amount that can be provided at home (usually ½ liter per minute or less)

-- Eats everything by mouth
+- Takes food only by mouth

 - Gains weight consistently

 - Has no significant episodes of drops in heart rate (bradycardia), oxygen levels (desaturation), or breathing rate (apnea)

 - Can ride in a car seat safely — A car seat test (also called an angle tolerance test) will be done to make sure breathing and heart rate remain normal while your baby sits in his/her car seat